enso-org/enso/tools/enso4igv/README.md

 ## Building

 The plugin can be rebuilt using [Apache Maven](http://maven.apache.org).
+The build is platform independent.
+The following instructions are for Unix like environment.
 Switch to this directory and invoke:

 ```bash
 enso/tools/enso4igv$ mvn clean install